EstudosMicroservices/sonarqube/README.md

+## English 🇺🇸

-This repository in only needed if your intention is using Sonarqube Server in a Docker container, I recommend the use of Sonarqube Cloud though.
+This repository is only needed if your intention is to use Sonarqube Server as a Docker container.
+However, I recommend using Sonarqube Cloud.

+## Português 🇧🇷

+Esse repositório só será usado caso sua intenção seja utilizar o SonarQube Server como um container Docker.
+Porém, recomendo o uso do SonarQube Cloud.